 About Me

 Hi!
 I am a cognitive scientist using interdisciplinary approaches (philosophy, experimental psychology, computational models) to study both humans (children and adults) and artificial intelligence.
-I am interested in the unique minds that underlie human rationality and aim to explore the nature and origins of human intentional actions and agency.
-My current focus is on the social-cognitive mechanisms of intention and commitment.
+My research interests lie broadly in exploring the unique aspects of human cognition and intelligence, especially in comparison to current AI systems and from an evolutionary perspective.
+My current focus is on the social, cognitive, and computational foundations of uniquely human agentic structures and behaviors, and their significance in social coordination contexts.

 Representative Papers